 How should a patient suffering from dry skin choose the best BB cream for his/her skin?

 To choose the right BB cream if you deal with dry skin focus on products that have ingredients that really target dry skin in particular.
 Looking for ceramides, glycerin, squalene, Hyaluronic Acid or hyaluronate, botanical oils and other hydrating ingredients is key.
 Try to avoid products that have buzz words such as anti aging, ageless or age defying or for acne prone skin.
 These products sometimes have ingredients designed to minimize the appearance of wrinkles or other ingredients to exfoliate the skin - some of these may be irritating to those with dry skin.
 Also look for sulfate free products to avoid excess irritation.

 Recommendations for BB Creams:

-My number one recommended product is Bare Minerals Complexion Rescue (the link is to my shade- desert 6.5).
-IEven though it’s not marketed as a BB cream, it technically is one.
+My number one recommended product is Bare Minerals Complexion Rescue (my shade is desert 6.5!).
+Even though it’s not marketed as a BB cream, it technically is one.
 It combines sunscreen, moisture and tint in one product.
 It has nice coverage even if you choose not to use an added concealer.
 It has a broad range of tints for most consumers.
 For sunscreen it uses titanium, a mineral based sunscreen.
 I love this because I prefer to avoid chemical sunscreens.

 Kiehls BB cream: this product is hydrating and also uses titanium as its sunscreen for broad spectrum coverage.